Bromeliad plants (from the Bromeliaceae family) originate from the Andean highlands of South America. They’re over 100 million years old!

 Avoid using tap water on your bromeliad plant.
 Tap water is full of chlorine and other chemicals that can harm it.
 Use distilled water instead!

-In our case, we bought a device that is able to create distilled water from tap water within a couple of hours as distilled water is not readily available where we live.
-However, supermarkets, hardware stores or pharmacies close to you might sell distilled water.
+In our case, we bought a device that can create distilled water from tap water within a couple of hours, as distilled water is not readily available where we live.
+However, supermarkets, hardware stores, or nearby pharmacies might sell distilled water.

-Check out our air plants watering tips as a comparison.
+Check out my air plants watering tips as a comparison.

 Temperature

-But during the day they prefer to be in temperatures ranging from 70°F to 90°F (21°C-32°C).
+During the day, they prefer to be in temperatures ranging from 70°F to 90°F (21°C-32°C).
 They like it hot since they originate from a hot climate.

 At night, the temperature should be between 50°F to 70°F (10°C-21°C).
 Bromeliads don’t like temperatures below 50°F (10°C).

-If you can’t reach the high amounts of humidity, you can always create the humidity yourself.
+If you can’t reach high humidity, you can always create the humidity yourself.

 Fill a tray full of pebbles and then fill the tray with water.
 The water shouldn’t fill above the pebbles.
 Place your plant and pot on top of the pebbles.

-Try to achieve at least 60% humidity for your bromeliad plant so it can thrive.
+Try to achieve at least 60% humidity for your bromeliad plant to thrive.

 Fertilizer